 Welcome to the ‘OpenScore’ collections of carefully transcribed scores released under the maximally permissive CC0 licence.

 There are three collections.
-These three links below will take you to the full set, including links to download individual items:
+These links below will take you to the full set, including links to download individual items:

 Here’s an example from the lieder collection: